maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 ### Deploy the app

-We have created the image during the kubernetes lab.
-Let's reuse that and deploy application using Openshift Web GUI to see how simple it is
+We have created the Docker image during the kubernetes lab.
+Let's reuse that and deploy application using Openshift Web GUI to see how simple it is.
+No more boring kubectl's!

+We will pick our image directly from the container registry.